flaki/tchspk.rs/README.md

 * `DEBUG` = `true`/`false` - If true the app will only output things to the console, but won't touch the integration API endpoints.
 Note that this doesn't apply to the `PREVIEWS` feature (see below).
+* `CFP_BOT` contains configuration for features specific to the cfp bot module.
   * `PREVIEWS` = `true`/`false` - Uses the `PREVIEW` channel in the integrations
     to share upcoming content for debugging purposes.
 For any integration that has a `PREVIEW` channel set up with valid credentials tomorrow's content will be shared one day early which allows for catching & fixing bugs before they happen.
 * `PORTAL` contains configuration specific to the portal module
   * `SERVER_PORT` & `SERVER_HOST` are the internal interfaces the portal will
     be bound to once started.